Explik/javascript-syntax-guide/src/content.md

 }
 ```

-### Function calls with parameters but without return value
+### Function calls with parameters but no return value
 :::columns
 ```JS
 FUNCTION_NAME_LABEL(ARGUMENT_LABEL_A1, ARGUMENT_LABEL_A2, ARGUMENT_LABEL_AN);